hsnlab/escape/escape/doc/source/index.rst

 Debugging
 =========

-You can use PyCharm for debugging.
-In this case you have to specify a new Python interpreter using the *python_root_debugger.sh* script to be able to run ESCAPE with root privileges.
+PyCharm can be a good choice for debugging.
+In this case a new Python interpreter have to be specified in order that PyCharm will be able to run ESCAPE with root privilege.
+The *python_root_debugger.sh* script under the ``tools`` folder emulates that kind of Python interpreter.

-You can use POX's *py* stock component also which open an interactive Python shell.
-With that you can observe the internal state of the running ESCAPE instance, experiment or even call different functions.
+For debugging POX's *py* stock component also can be used, which open an interactive Python shell after ESCAPE has started.
+That module allows to observe the internal state of the running ESCAPE instance, experiment with the internal objects or even call different functions.

 POX uses a topmost object called *core* which serves a rendezvous point between POX's components (e.g. our components representing the UNIFY layers).
 Through that object we can reach every registered object easily.
-E.g. to shut down the REST API of the Service layer manually we can enter the following function call:
+For example to shut down the REST API of the Service layer manually the following function call can be invoked on-the-fly:

 .. code-block:: bash